eigenein/my-iot-rs/CONTRIBUTING.md

 - Releases are tagged with [annotated tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging)
 - `CHANGELOG.md` is really maintained
 - [Semantic Versioning](https://semver.org/) is used, well… almost
-- Refer to issues in commit messages
+- Refer to issues in commit messages.
+Sometimes I peersonally forget to do that though

 ## Principles